rafikiassumani-msft/AuthPlayground/README.md

 ### 1. Backend

 1. The backend relies on ef core.
-You'll need to generate the ef core schemas `dotnet ef migrations add InitialIdenityMigration` and then ` ef dotnet ef database update ` to create your DB and tables.
+You'll need to generate the ef core schemas `dotnet ef migrations add InitialIdenityMigration` and then `dotnet ef database update ` to create your DB and tables.
 2. For email confirmation, phone number confirmation and two factor auth to work, you'll need to provide the following secrets:

 ```JSON